Spr19CS210/PA-Drill-Section-Writeups/PA10-KineticSculpture/README.md

  5. Make a video of running sculpture.in through your program.

- 6. Demonstrate your program in your section on Monday April 30th or Tuesday May 1st.
+ 6. Demonstrate your program in your section on Friday Nov 30th or Monday December 3rd.

 ## Suggestions